HostedHooks/nextjs-sample-app/README.md

 ## Documentation

-For more information about using Hostedhooks, check out [documentation](https://docs.hostedhooks.com/).
+For more information about using Hostedhooks, check out our [documentation](https://docs.hostedhooks.com/).

 ## Support